Planetary Nebula Vyssotsky 2-2

 Finder Chart

 The planetary nebula Vy 2-2 is located in the northern part of constellation Aquila.
 You'll find it on the longer, eastern edge of a conspicuous triangle of 6 to 8 mag stars, where the southernmost corner is formed by the double star BD +09°4085 (components HD 182219 and HD 182220, separated by 8.7").
+On 11 July it is in opposition to the Sun and hence culminates at local midnight.
 The best time for observation is in the months from June to September.

 Finder Chart Planetary Nebula Vyssotsky 2-2